scalamolecule/molecule-web/content/community/seattle.md

 typeAndOrgtype("email_list", "community")
 ```

 Or we can pass a list of arguments.
-IMPORTANT: note how the semantics of a list of arguments change compared to the OR semantics that we saw with the single-input molecule above that had OR-semantics.
+Note how the semantics of a list of arguments change compared to the OR semantics that we saw with the single-input molecule above that had OR-semantics.
 When we have multiple inputs the semantics change to AND-semantics!

 ```scala
 // AND-semantics given an input molecule expecting 2 inputs!